bootdotdev/blog/content/jobs/the-two-classes-of-software-engineer.md

 My goal is to articulate the importance of _continuing education_, even after getting that first great job.
 It doesn't matter if you got your start by attending college, going to a boot camp, or taking online courses, you can become a "computer scientist" - there's no reason to settle as a "developer".

 I also want to point out that I don't think the distinction between the two classes lies simply in a gap of knowledge.
-Being a "_computer scientist_" is more about how you approach and embrace _learning_ and less about what you know _today_.
+Being a "computer scientist" is more about how you approach and embrace learning and less about what you know today.
 You'll never know all there is to know about an industry as massive as the software industry, but the way you go about learning (or not learning) is what will make you successful.

 ## But why?
 I can make six figures without inverting binary trees